obsidian-html/obsidian-html.github.io/md/Automation/AutomationLinuxSSH.md

 ---
 graph_name: Auto push site using SSH on Linux
 tags:
+- date/2022-02-04
 - type/automation
-- date/2022-02-04
 ---

-> This is the documentation for [v3.5.0](../Changelog/v3.5.0.md) and lower, for documentation for **v4.0.0** and higher, see [https://obsidian-html.github.io/v4](https://obsidian-html.github.io/v4)

 # Auto push site to a local webserver on Linux
 This is a nice method if your webserver is reachable over SSH from your workstation.
 Otherwise, I advise using th [Git method](../Automation/AutomationLinuxGit.md) or something along those lines.

 ``` bash
 # Config
 obsidian_folder="/home/user/git/obsidian-html"